Monitoring the e-commerce search performance of a brand

 You should keep a history of the first page of results to be able to compare it to the current state and understand the evolutions.

-In an upcoming Shelf Performance module, BlueBoard will help you monitor the Search Ranking score of your brand for your choice of keywords and retailer, as well as keep a full history of all search results for future reference.
+In Shelf Performance module, BlueBoard will help you monitor the Search Ranking score of your brand for your choice of keywords and retailer, as well as keep a full history of all search results for future reference.
 Get in touch with our sales team to see this tool for yourself!